5 Things You Need To Know About Co-WashingTamara Floyd

 Co-washing is short for “conditioner washing,” or cleansing your hair with your favorite conditioner instead of shampoo.
-I believe the actual term was coined by Curly Girl Method creator and author of Curly Girl: The Handbook Lorraine Massey.
-The Curly Girl Method is a curly girl’s step-by-step guide to beautiful curls.
+I believe the actual term was coined by Curly Girl Method creator and author of Curly Girl: The Handbook, Lorraine Massey.

-A curly girl has to take all measures to ensure that curls stay hydrated.
-A “no-poo” hair regimen that consists of regular co-washing can create beautifully nourished waves and curls.
-Some even believe gentle cleansers can prevent split ends and other hair damage.
+A curly girl has to take measures to ensure that curls stay hydrated.
+A “no-poo” hair regimen that consists of regular co-washing can create beautifully nourished coils.
+Some even believe gentle cleansers can prevent split ends and other types of hair damage.

 Co-washing is becoming so popular that hair product companies are offering co-washing cleansing conditioners along with gentle sulfate-free shampoos.
-As a curly girl, I have experimented with co-washing with regular conditioners and co-washing conditioners.
+As a curly girl, I have experimented with co-washing with regularly marketed conditioners and specialty co-washing conditioners.
 You can read a full product review of SheaMoisture Coconut & Hibiscus Co-wash Conditioning Cleanser here.
-Before you start, here are five things you should know about co-washing:
+But before you start, here are five things you should know about co-washing:

-Depending on your hair and other factors, such as your schedule and the climate, you can co-wash as frequently as you like.
-Keep in mind that your hair is the most fragile when it’s wet.
-Be careful in styling, and allow your hair time to dry completely before washing again.
-There is a such thing as over-conditioning, so pay attention to your hair’s feel.
-If it’s spongy or even mushy, you’re overdoing it.
+Depending on your hair type and other factors — such as your schedule and the climate — you can co-wash as frequently as you like.
+Keep in mind that your hair is most fragile when it’s wet.
+Be careful in styling and allow your hair time to dry completely before washing again.
+There is such a thing as over-conditioning, so pay attention to your hair’s feel; if it’s spongy or even mushy, you’re overdoing it.

-If you suffer from scalp conditions such as dermatitis, co-washing occasionally is okay.
+If you suffer from a scalp condition like dermatitis, co-washing occasionally is okay.
 But a strict no-poo regimen could make this condition worse.
 Also, depending on your hair type, you may not see the benefit of co-washing.
 If you have oily hair, a shampoo is needed to remove excess oil, as co-wash can add extra oil to the hair.

 I feel like including the term “cleansing” or “cleanser” on the bottle of co-washing conditioners can be a little deceiving.
 There are certain properties that shampoos or cleansers have that are absent from some co-washing conditioners.
 For example, many shampoos are formulated with a low pH.
 The acidity of shampoo raises the hair cuticle, making it easier to remove dirt and product buildup.
 Shampoos also have detergents that clean the hair and scalp.
 Some co-washing conditioners exhibit some of these properties, but not all, so check labels for what you want.